surpher/PactSwift/README.md

 </p>

 > ⚠️ **NOTE** ⚠️
-> _pact-swift_ is under heavy development and not all features are complete.
+> _PactSwift_ is under heavy development and not all features are complete.
 > Not everything is documented properly.

 This framework provides a Swift DSL for generating [Pact][pact-docs] contracts.